blackPantherOS/cathook/README.md

 `src/<any file>: fatal error: mathlib/vector.h: No such file or directory` You didn't download Source SDK. **DO NOT DOWNLOAD CATHOOK USING "DOWNLOAD .ZIP" FROM GITHUB.
 USE git clone --recursive!**

-If you are using another distro, make sure to have g++-6, gdb, libc6 and build essentials installed.
+If you are using another distro, make sure to have g++, gdb, glibc-devel installed.

 ## Updating cathook
 Run the `update` script in cathook folder.